Screwdrivers (hand tool) Information

 The popular tool has a handle and a shaft that enable it to be positioned and supported, and when rotated, to apply torque.
 A screw has a head with a contour for appropriate screwdrivers tips to engage it in such a way that the application of sufficient torque to the screwdriver will cause the screw to rotate with the force of one hand.

-Screwdrivers come in a large variety of sizes to match those of screws, including tiny tip options for jewelers, cabinet makers, gunsmiths.
-Common tips include Phillips, slotted (flat-head or 'standard'), six-point, square tip, or stubby.
+Screwdrivers come in a large variety of sizes to match those of screws, including tiny tip options for jewelers, cabinet makers and gunsmiths.
+Common tips include:

 If a screwdriver is not the right size and type for the screw used, it is likely that the screw will be damaged in the process of tightening it.
 When tightening a screw with force, it is important to press the head hard into the screw, to avoid damaging it.
 Some tips of screwdrivers are magnetic, allowing the screw to remains attached to the screwdriver without requiring external force.
 This is particularly useful in small screws, which are otherwise difficult to handle.